Blazemeter/helm-crane/README.md

 ### [2.2] Two common methods of installing HELM chart
-1. Cloning this Git repository and pulling the chart tar file
+1. Cloning this Git repository or pulling the chart tar file
 2. Pulling the chart using `helm pull` and then install the chart using `helm install` along with additional configurations. [read documentations](https://helm.sh/docs/helm/helm_pull/)
+**NOTE** My HELM repo hosted on GCP is down, so choose method one.

-### [2.3] We recommend adding the blazemeter-crane repo to your helm repo list
+### [2.3] I recommend adding the blazemeter-crane repo to your helm repo list

 1. We will add `blazemeter` helm reporsitory to our cluster, [read documentations](https://helm.sh/docs/helm/helm_repo/)
 ```